 virtual block device.
 Storage services are ordered before an

-it ensures that the mount is deactivated first and the
+ensures that the mount is deactivated first and the service

-instance should be pulled in via a Wants= dependency of the
+be pulled in via a Wants= dependency of the storage daemon and

 Added in version 245.